 There will be fun events for even the most untrained pups, serious working dog demonstrations and the classic dog high jump returns to the Wandoan Show.

 There will be rules and Conditions of Entry (of course) but these are in place to ensure we all have a cracking weekend.
 Be sure to register your dogs.

-Camping is FREE, both powered and unpowered and facilities at the Wandoan Showgrounds are of an excellent standard.
+Camping is FREE, with either powered and unpowered sites available and facilities at the Wandoan Showgrounds are of an excellent standard.

 We invite you to pack up your family, head west for the weekend and share in this annual event with our lovely locals.
 Perfectly positioned on the last weekend of the school holidays, the 2021 Wandoan Show & Howl @ the Moon Festival will be a great way to finish up the Easter break with an ag-venture on your way home.

 Just a heads up - this is our annual show and there will be fireworks at a time between 8pm & 9pm on Saturday night, just in case your pupper pal does not enjoy the display as much as us.

 In 1901 Sid McCorry was head stockman on Juandah Station.
 He was the brother in law of Tom Lawton, who has manager of the run.
 McCorry had an inseparable "mate", a good cattle dog named Mick, who excelled at the hard, rough work on the big station.